ErikVeland/GlassCodeAcademy/backend-node/OBSERVABILITY.md

 ## Overview

 This document describes the observability infrastructure implemented for the GlassCode Academy platform.
-The setup includes distributed tracing, metrics collection, and structured logging to provide comprehensive visibility into the application's performance and behavior.
+The setup includes distributed tracing, metrics collection, and structured logging to provide comprehensive visibility into the application's performance and behaviour.

 ## Architecture